-- a.
+a.
 There shall be a separate head of passing in University examination and Internal evaluation.
-However, ATKT rules shall be made applicable in respect of University Examination only. - b.
+However, ATKT rules shall be made applicable in respect of University Examination only.

+- b.
 The student shall require to obtain minimum of 40% of the total marks in each head of examination (40% internal evaluation and 40% University examination) and aggregate of 50% in each course. - c.
 For admission to M.B.A.
-Part-II, a candidate must have cleared all papers of Sem-I and Sem-II or the candidate who have earned 50% of total credits of Sem-I and Sem-II combine will be allowed to keep the term (ATKT) - d.
+Part-II, a candidate must have cleared all papers of Sem-I and Sem-II or the candidate who have earned 50% of to tal credits of Sem-I and Sem-II combine will be allowed to keep the term (ATKT) - d.
 Once student is passed the university examination and failed in the internal evaluation then student has to fill the exam form again and appear for internal evaluation only.

 Such student need not have to give university examination again. - e.
-For Project report and Viva Voce students has to secure 50% marks separately in internal as well as external viva voce. - f.
-The students who have completed first semester are allowed to continue for second Semester and students who have completed 3rd Semester are allowed to continue for IV Semester. - g.
+Project passing separate to be mentioned. - f.
+The students who have completed first semester are allowed to continue for second Semester and students who have completed 3rd Semester are allowed to continue for IV Semester as per above rule. - g.
 Students have to complete MBA program within 2+4 years from the date of admission.